GabeScott/standard-works-vault/General Conference/1984 October - Prepare for a Mission.md

 # Prepare for a Mission

-*By By R. LaVell Edwards - Head Football Coach, Brigham Young University*
+By R. LaVell Edwards - *Head Football Coach, Brigham Young University*

 *Given in the October session of the 1984 General Conference*